Biacordazzo2/Visual_Agnosia_and_Computer_Vision/README.md

 3. Artificially induce visual agnosia and determine its effects on the CNN’s performance.

 # Materials needed:
-1. Jupyter Notebook.
+1. Jupyter Notebook
-2. Python3.
+2. Python3

 # Steps to correctly run project implementation
 Two notebooks are provided above: